matrix-org/matrix.org/content/docs/communities/moderation/_index.md

 ## Getting moderation reports

 By default, the moderation reports go to the reporter's homeserver administrator.
-This is suboptimal for a variety of reasons.
-If the person running mjolnir and the person running the homeserver are the same, mjolnir can intercept some calls to display reports in its command room instead.
-Such reports look like below.
+If you are the homeserver admin, you can choose to send the reports to the Mjolnir management room.
+Those reports look like this:

 ![](./mjolnir_report.png)